allegro/votakvot/README.md

 You write Python code, annotate a function, call it.

-*Votakvot* takes care about tracking what function parameters are, its result, git repo status, etc...
+*Votakvot* track what function parameters are, its result, git repo status, etc...

 Change your code, change parameters, try to rerun the function, experiment.

-Then *votakvot* may load back all information to pandas `DataFrame`.
+Then *votakvot* may load back all information as pandas `DataFrame`.

-Play with it and find the best combination of function parameters and version of a source code.
+Play with data and find the best combination of function parameters and version of a source code.

 Basic usage